Join WCSO

 MINIMUM REQUIREMENTS

-Recruit deputies must be at least 21 years of age by hire date.
-There are no other age restrictions.
+Must be at least 21 years of age by hire date.

-No domestic violence convictions on record.
-No felony convictions on record.
-Misdemeanor convictions reviewed on a case-by-case basis.
+No felony convictions; misdemeanor convictions will be reviewed on a case-by-case basis.

 FREQUENTLY ASKED QUESTIONS